wanamelon/prototype_monorepo/roller/dev_notes.md

 The sad part is it's not quite safe if we misname.
 Also what if an object needs >1?
 No that's not a huge concern.
 We can do a warn log if needed

+Draft 1 done, but it feels brittle.
+We shouldn't assume it's just player overlaps right?
+Well, why not make different classes?
+Like a SnailTrailOverlap etc.?
+That's fairly easy for search... eh, because it's inheritance vs composition?
+Frankly I like the idea of one overlap class with flavors Such as "fresh" vs "any overlap", and just a first/second item the tough part is how do we filter those? actually not that hard! consider the real use cases:

+> I'm a crop.
+Find all overlap events with (me + a player ball) which are fresh. -> give points, level down
+> I'm a LevelUpOnHit item.
+I'm looking for all new overlaps between crops, player balls which are fresh...
+> I'm SnailTrailItem.
+Looking for all (not new) overlaps between a snail trail segment and a crop -> try level up
+> eh for that last one, it's maybe simpler for SnailTrailSegment to do an overlap check
+> but I can imagine an item that's like "look for all overlaps of XYZ on crops, spawn a laser"
+> A "looking glass" hovering over the board

+Maybe on area enter/exit is a good enough?
+Do we really need the extra checks?
+Simpler is better, but we shouldn't give up a core design feature for the sake of slightly simpler logic

+just build it dude. don't solve phantasm problems

 ---